Update 2019: Perhaps Strip (FUT) will never die out as long as hair transplants exist?

-Until 2010 or so, strip hair transplants (also known as follicular unit transplantation — FUT), were by far the dominant form of hair transplantation offered by surgeons across the world.
+Until 2010 or so, strip hair transplants (also known as follicular unit transplantation — FUT), were by far the dominant form of hair transplants offered by surgeons across the world.
 However, in spite of major improvements in technique making the strip scars at the back of patients’ heads fairly compact and slim, this method was still unacceptable to many people and seemed crude.
 In my opinion, a better name for them would be “strip excision and scalp restitching” hair transplants.

 I remember reading forums posts from one patient in particular who went to a clinic with an extremely good online reputation becoming desperate due to major lingering pain and nerve damage at the back of his scalp from where the strip was removed.

 Starting around 2005 or so, I began noticing an increasing number of hair transplant surgeons worldwide adding the FUE technique to their practice.
 Some totally stopped offering strip FUT procedures, although most seemed to offer both.
 In general, the FUE technique is more time consuming and requires more specialized skills than the common strip procedure.
-Therefore, all surgeons charge a higher rate per graft for FUE in comparison to FUT.
+Therefore, all hair transplant surgeons charge a higher rate per graft for FUE in comparison to FUT.

-I feel like this is a great thing, since there was major variance in technique, consistency, graft survival and punch size and associated scarring when it came to FUE extractions (especially among newer practitioners) prior to the arrival of this robot.
-The automation will hopefully standardize extractions and make worst case scenarios from inexperienced surgeons a lot more palatable.
+I feel like this is a great thing, since there was major variance in: technique; consistency; graft survival; punch size; and associated scarring when it came to FUE extractions prior to the arrival of this robot.
+The automation will hopefully standardize extractions and make worst case scenarios from inexperienced FUE surgeons a lot more palatable.

-Two Major Recent Developments Indicating Impending FUE Dominance
+Two Recent Developments Indicating Impending FUE Dominance

-- In 2013, I was reading the contents of the ISHRS 21st annual meeting program guide pdf, and got a major surprise when I read the following from Dr. Robert True:
+1) In 2013, I was reading the contents of the ISHRS 21st annual meeting program guide pdf, and got a major surprise when I read the following from Dr. Robert True: